ShuflCast/randCast/README.md

 ````
 As a person with limited interests
-So that I can listen to something that I am interested in
+So that I can listen to something that interests me
 I would like to be able to receive random podcasts based on my interests
 ````